kemrec/ai-k8s-security-demos/README.md

 Or simply `make setup && make demo1 && make demo2 && make clean`.

-## Why these two demos are "right on topic"

-The talk is framed around "how do AI/GPU workloads run on K8s."
-The two demos show, live, the most critical security fault lines in that flow:

-1. **How is it packaged and distributed?** → image + model artifact = supply chain.
-Merely *loading* a model can execute code (Demo 1).
-Serving pods are frequently run privileged; the hardening recipe is identical on GPU too.
-2. **How is it served and consumed?** → serving API + agent + network.
-Once the LLM is fooled, the pod's ambient authority (a mounted secret) turns into a leak; a K8s egress NetworkPolicy brings that under control (Demo 2).

-GPU-specific isolation (time-slicing vs MIG, VRAM residue, Kata/gVisor) is covered in the talk and reinforced with the bonus script; the principles (isolation, least privilege, egress control) are identical to the CPU demos.

-## Tips for a smooth stage run

-- Set everything up and pull the models **before** the talk (once egress is cut off, the model can no longer be pulled).
-- If `cluster/verify-netpol.sh` is green, Demo 2's punchline will work.
-- Small models are probabilistic: if the injection doesn't take, resend it once or twice, or try `MODEL=qwen2.5:1.5b`.
-The agent never makes things up;
-  if it doesn't comply, it reports so honestly.
-- Keep the attacker terminal (the `listener` logs) open in a corner of the screen; the impact lands clearly the moment the secret shows up there.

 ## Disclaimer

 All payloads are **harmless** (they write to a file / print a log instead of